Spooky-Scary-Skeleton/bear-robotics/README.md

 # Bear Robotics Frontend Position assignment
-This is Dan Kim's Bear Robotics frontend position conding test Submission.
+This is Dan Kim's Bear Robotics frontend position coding test Submission.

 ## Contact
 danbsns@gmail.com

 ## Project Setup
-Basic project setup was done with Create React App v5.0.1
+The Basic project setup was done with Create React App v5.0.1.

 ## Run
-Please run below script in terminal to run the app.
+Please run the below script in the terminal to run the app.

     npm install
     npm start

 ## Test
-Please run below script in terminal to see the test code result.
+Please run the below script in the terminal to see the test code result.

     npm test